 |Editing "The Loved One", December 1992|

 Mark wrote a collection (grandly named Strange Tales) of short horror stories from 1987 to 1989 and began writing in the genre again in 1998, when he discovered the small press.
-Since then, he's had over eighty short stories published, a collection (aptly titled Strange Tales in 2003 from Rainfall Books and Things We Leave Behind in 2017, from Dark Minds Press), two novels (In The Rain With The Dead from Pendragon Press in 2005 and Conjure from Rainfall Books in 2009), a novelette (The Mill, originally in the We Fade To Grey anthology from Pendragon Press, 2008), a chapbook (What Gets Left Behind from Spectral Press, 2012), three novellas (Drive from Pendragon Press in 2014, which was nominated for a British Fantasy Award, The Lost Film, also from Pendragon Press, in 2015 and The Factory, from Hersham Horror Books in 2016) and has more novellas forthcoming.
+Since then, he's had over eighty short stories published, two collections (the aptly titled Strange Tales in 2003 from Rainfall Books and Things We Leave Behind in 2017, from Dark Minds Press), two novels (In The Rain With The Dead from Pendragon Press in 2005 and Conjure from Rainfall Books in 2009), a novelette (The Mill, originally in the We Fade To Grey anthology from Pendragon Press, 2008), a chapbook (What Gets Left Behind from Spectral Press, 2012), three novellas (Drive from Pendragon Press in 2014, which was nominated for a British Fantasy Award, The Lost Film, also from Pendragon Press, in 2015 and The Factory, from Hersham Horror Books in 2016) and has more novellas forthcoming.
 Both of the novels and The Mill have been reprinted in digital and print editions by Greyhart Press, whilst PenMan Press released a 'special edition' (digital and print) of Strange Tales in 2013 and a 'special edition' digital-only version of What Gets Left Behind in 2015.

 |With Dude and Sheepy, August 2010|

 Away from writing, he reads widely across genres, watches films and takes a lot of photographs.
 Following a heart attack in 2014 (which led to him losing a lot of weight and starting a fitness regime - which is detailed here), he does as much walking as possible (at least 2 miles a day), still enjoys getting lost in bookshops and - the benefit of having an 11 year old son - is a crack shot with a Nerf gun!

 Mark is a member of the British Fantasy Society, The Northampton SF Writers Group, The Inner Circle, The Crusty Exterior (which he co-founded), The Fireball Club and The Terror Scribes.